-Concern: What if my website needs change in the future?
+Concern: What if my website needs will change in the future?

-WordPress is flexible enough to accommodate all needs through the large number of extensions and plugins that are available.
+WordPress is flexible enough to accommodate all needs through a large number of extensions and plugins that are available.
 The range of options is virtually limitless!
 But I do recommend that you exercise some caution.
-Always consider your audience expectations and the website usability they actually expect.
+Always consider your audience’s expectations and the website usability they actually expect.
 Don’t simply add something just because it is new or seems cool!

 Using WordPress Improves Website Security